pop-os/docs/src/navigate-pop/tiling-stacking-windows.md

 ![Enable Autotiling](/images/tiling-stacking-windows/enable-autotiling.png)

+All keyboard shortcuts for Auto Tiling mode can be found in Settings ➞ Keyboard ➞ View and Customize Shortcuts ➞ Tiling.

 | Option                 | Function |
 |----------------------|--------|
 | Tile Windows| Toggles the Auto Tiling feature on or off.  |